 STAYING ENTERTAINED ON A FLIGHT

-Sorry to be the bearer of bad news, but your days of watching back to back crappy (but oh so good) airplane movies are over.
+Sorry to be the bearer of bad news, but until you have older kids that can easily entertain themselves, your days of watching back to back crappy (but oh so good) airplane movies are over.
 But there's even more fun to be had!

 Ok, stop yelling at me through your screen and read below where I give you actual advice.